cat-astrophe-games/ui-states/README.md

 # Demo of using and designing user interface states

-Demo how to design a game with multiple UI states, keeping each UI state in a separate prefab.
+Demo how to design a game with multiple UI states,

-Also a demo of simple UI state management in C#,
+- keeping each UI state in a separate prefab,

-- each UI state has a `ViewXxx` (descendant of `MonoBehaviour`), a "contract" between UI designer and programmer.
+- and handling each UI state by a pair of classes `ViewXxx` and `StateXxx`

-- each UI state has a `StateXxx` (descendant of `UiState`, not `MonoBehaviour`) that contains the logic of this state.
-If you like MVC terminology, this is the "controller" code.

-- singleton `GameManager.Instance` manages the states, calling their `Show` / `Hide` methods, when you do `SetState`, `PushState`, `PopState`.

-- The code is just a starting point, you can probably enhance it as needed.
-E.g. implement `UiState.Pause`, `UiState.Resume` etc.
+## UI states in prefabs

 In this example, we have 3 UI states: